Environmental rehabilitation works

 Stage 1 (green): design and construction late 2024–mid 2026

-Vegetation clearing will primarily occur on the fringes of the green shaded area, with the exception of a few trees that have regenerated on the slope of the batter near the white stage 2 area.
+Vegetation clearing has occurred primarily on the fringes of the green shaded area, with the exception of a few trees that have regenerated on the slope of the batter near the white stage 2 area.

 Existing capped area (blue): 60% of this area has been successfully remediated.